jeffreykegler/hoonlint/misc/whitespace.md

 if *H* contains *T1*,
 but *H* is not identical to *T1*.
 *H*
-**directly contains** *T1* if it properly contains *T1* and no other properly contained
+**directly contains** *T1* if
+*H* properly contains *T1*
+and no other properly contained
 Hoon statement of *H*
 properly contains *T1*.

 ## Joined and split

-For many Hoon expressions,
+For many Hoon statements,
-the pattern of the standard whitespace conventions depends on whether a specific gap in that Hoon expression is horizontal or vertical.
+the pattern of the standard whitespace conventions depends on whether a specific gap in that Hoon statement is horizontal or vertical.
+A flat gap is always considered horizontal, and a vertical gap is always multiline.
+But, because of pseudo-joins,
+a multiline gap is not necessarily a vertical gap.
+Pseudo-joins are defined below.

-If the pattern-decisive gap is horizontal, the conventions follow a "joined" pattern.
+If the pattern-decisive gap is horizontal, the conventions for the hoon which directly contains that gap follow a "joined" pattern.
-If the pattern-decisive gap is vertical, the conventions follow a "split" pattern.
+If the pattern-decisive gap is vertical, the conventions for the hoon which directly contains that gap follow a "split" pattern.
 The specific conventions will be specified below, with each syntax.

 ## Pseudo-joins

-It is sometimes convenient to have a vertical pattern-decisive gap, but to otherwise follow the "joined" syntax pattern.
+It is sometimes convenient to have a multiline pattern-decisive gap, but to otherwise follow the "joined" syntax pattern.
+For this, it useful to have a form of multiline gap which is treated as a horizontal gap.

+This is useful,
+for example,
-For example, the programmer may find "joined" syntax appropriate, but want to insert a comment in the pattern-decisive gap.
+when the programmer finds "joined" syntax appropriate, but wants to include a comment in the pattern-decisive gap.
-In these situations,
+A multiline gap that
-it is useful to have a form of the vertical gap that, for pattern-decisive purposes, is treated as if it were a horizontal gap.
-Such a gap is called a **pseudo-join**.
+is treated as if it were a horizontal gap is called a **pseudo-join**.

 *From `app/talk.hoon`, lines 24-33*:
 ```